Study Abroad in Telemark, Norway

 Fall Semester, Spring Semester or Full-Year Program

 Telemark is known as “Norway in miniature” and is a region known for its rich cultural tradition and outdoor life.
 The town of Bø, with a population of 5,000, becomes an active student town during the academic year when students from different parts of Norway, and different parts of the world, come together to create a diverse campus community.
-Telemark University College provides the opportunity to study in the natural landscape, engage in an active campus community, and experience the rich natural heritage of Norway.
+The University College of Southeast Norway in Telemark provides the opportunity to study in the natural landscape, engage in an active campus community, and experience the rich natural heritage of Norway.

-Courses are taught by Telemark University College (TUC) faculty at Bø campus.
+Courses are taught by The University College of Southeast Norway (HSN) faculty at the Bø or Vestfold campuses.
 Courses are taught in Norwegian and English.
 No previous language required; students may take Norwegian language at beginning, intermediate, and advanced levels.
 Students typically take 4-5 classes per semester, for a total of 15-17 credits.

 Academic Program Options